-According to the lawsuit, the named plaintiff, Jenette Roflet, was hired by Macy’s in 2018 as a customer service representative.
-During the orientation, she was pulled aside by a Macy’s representative who asked her about a 10-year old conviction that came up in a background report, without giving her a copy of it.
-Roflter tried to explain the prior conviction, but a few days after the orientation, Macy’s terminated her.
-The lawsuit seeks to certify a class of individuals, like Roflet, who were denied employment by Macy’s U.S. stores, based on information from consumer reports, without providing a copy of the report to its recent hires.
+The plaintiff named in the lawsuit is Jenette Roflet, who was hired by Macy’s as a customer service representative in 2018.
+During her orientation, Roflet was taken aside by a Macy’s representative who questioned her about a decade-old conviction found in her background report.
+Crucially, Macy’s failed to provide her with a copy of the report.
+Despite Roflet’s attempts to explain the circumstances surrounding the conviction, she was terminated just a few days after her orientation.
+This lawsuit aims to certify a class of individuals, including Roflet, who were denied employment by Macy’s without being given access to the consumer reports containing adverse information.